-Keep the spirit of Santa alive this Christmas for everyone in your family.
-Because even us big kids at heart like thinking of Santa Claus coming to visit us each year.
+Bring the spirit of Santa alive for kids on Christmas.
+Make everyone in your family believe because even us big kids at heart like thinking of Santa Claus coming to visit us each year.

 1. Get The Elf on the Shelf